Keyboard shortcuts

 Exit And Join

-Thread exit is separate and does not add a syscall.
-The initial implementation adds ThreadControl.exitThread(code) as a terminal capability-ring operation on the current thread.
+Thread exit does not add a new syscall.
+The initial implementation added ThreadControl.exitThread(code) as a terminal capability-ring operation on the current thread, with the same current-thread termination semantics as the raw syscall.
 A successful invocation does not post a CQE back to the exiting thread, because cap_enter will not return to that execution context.
 It records the exit code, wakes or completes any valid join waiter, and removes only the current thread from scheduling.
-If the last non-idle thread in a process exits through exitThread, the process exits with that thread’s code.
+If the last non-idle thread in a process exits through exit(code) or exitThread, the process exits with that thread’s code and completes the parent-facing ProcessHandle.

 ThreadHandle.join is process-local and one-shot.
 If the target thread already exited and its status is retained, join returns its code immediately and marks the status joined.
 If it is still live, join blocks the caller’s thread until the target exits.
 Self-join returns Failed.
 A second waiter, join after a successful join, or join after detach returns Failed; it must not park an ambiguous waiter.
 ThreadHandle.exitCode is nonblocking and may observe the retained status while the handle is live, but it does not consume the one-shot join right.